China’s Xi Purging His Inner Circle

 Preparing for War?

 There may be, for instance, an actual loyalty threat to Xi.
-It wouldn’t be the first time military leaders have used their position to dethrone a ruler.
-If one or more of Xi’s top military leaders have doubts or are against his potential intentions to go to war, they may well have positioned themselves to remove Xi from power with military personnel loyal to them rather than Xi.
+It wouldn’t be the first time that military leaders have used their position to dethrone a ruler.
+If one or more of Xi’s top military leaders have doubts or are against his potential intentions to go to war, they may well have positioned themselves to remove Xi from power with military personnel loyal to them rather than to Xi.

-There may also be an operational threat due to systemic corruption that undoubtedly exists within the military-industrial supply chain.
+There may also be an operational threat because of systemic corruption that undoubtedly exists within the military–industrial supply chain.
 The current purge focuses on the PLA’s Rocket Force, China’s most elite military branch that’s at the core of Xi’s strategic nuclear force and Chinese national security.
 In fact, five of the nine PLA officials purged from their positions, including Gen. Li Yuchao, had connections with the Rocket Force.

-A similar purge has occurred with the PLA Navy’s South Sea Fleet–again, related to armaments supply chains.
-Given those facts, the purges could be viewed as a measure to strengthen the readiness and potency of the country’s various military branches, with a focus on the PLA Navy and Rocket Forces.
+A similar purge has occurred in the PLA Navy’s South Sea Fleet—again, related to armaments supply chains.
+Given those facts, the purges could be viewed as a measure to strengthen the readiness and potency of the country’s various military branches, with a focus on the PLA Navy and Rocket Force.
 Xi’s pledge to unify Taiwan with the mainland by 2027 would make him keen to eliminate any factor that could hinder the PLA and its industrial components from achieving operational efficiency.

 Taiwan certainly is.